pingcap/tidb-operator/en/destroy-a-tidb-cluster.md

 > **Warning:**
 >
-> The following commands deletes your data completely.
+> The following commands delete your data completely.
 Please be cautious.
+>
+> To ensure data safety, do not delete PVs on any circumstances, unless you are familiar with the working principles of PVs.

 {{< copyable "shell-regular" >}}